 How do I make changes to my banking information currently on file?

-Please refer to the Direct Deposit Authorization form on the “Downloadable Forms” page.
-Complete and be sure to check “Account Change” and submit to the Office of Student Accounts.
+Please refer to the Direct Deposit Authorization form on the AJMLS Forms page.
+Complete and be sure to check “Account Change” and submit it to the Office of Student Accounts.

 Can I use Financial Aid for expenses other than tuition and fees?

 Yes.
-Financial aid is awarded to be used for education related expenses, including various living expenses.
-Please refer to the Terms and Conditions page located under the Financial Aid tab.
+Financial aid is awarded to be used for education-related expenses, including various living expenses.
+Please refer to the Terms and Conditions page.

 What if I withdraw or take a leave of absence?

-If you receive your financial aid refund and subsequently decide not to attend Atlanta’s John Marshall Law School or Savannah Law School, the funds must be returned to the law school immediately.
+If you receive your financial aid refund and subsequently decide not to attend Atlanta’s John Marshall Law School, the funds must be returned to the law school immediately.
 Financial aid received through the law school cannot be used at another institution.
-If you fail to attend classes and you receive your financial aid refund, the funds must be returned to the Bursar Office at: 1422 West Peachtree St. NW, Atlanta, GA 30309.
+If you fail to attend classes and you receive your financial aid refund, the funds must be returned to the Bursar Office at: 245 Peachtree Center Ave.
+NE, Suite 1900, Atlanta, GA 30303.

 Can I return my loan funds if I decide I do not want or need them anymore?